What Is The Seven-Eyed Model of Supervision?

 - If you were both animals, what would you be?
 (E.g. “I’m a cat and my client is a mouse.”)

 - How do you interact with each other?
 (E.g. “The cat is chasing the mouse! ...
 I think my client wants to run away from me ...
 I think she’s scared ...
 I hadn’t thought of it like that.”)

 - What do you imagine is the transference and counter-transference occurring in the relationship?

 Eye 4: Focus on Therapist’s Process

 You have the luxury of experiencing yourself from the inside.
 You know yourself better than anyone else, you are the expert on you.
 Your “process” is the sum of your moment-by-moment thoughts, emotions, sensations and behaviour (e.g. your body language) in response to your client.
-If you can gain awareness of your process, you will discover an invaluable stream of “data” that will allow you to learn much about the client, yourself and the relationship between you that was previously unknown to you.
+If you can gain awareness of your process, you may discover an invaluable stream of “data” that provides an opportunity to learn much about the client, yourself and the relationship between you that was previously unknown to you.
 For example, you can use awareness of your process to discover what within you may be hampering the therapy.

 Questions to consider for Eye 4 include the following:

 - How do you feel emotionally in response to your client?

 - What are your physical sensations in response to your client?